Sudam23/Vision-Guided-Robotic-Manipulation/README.md

 ## 📦 Features in a Nutshell

+- **Fully Mobile:** Fully mobile system, can be transported easily and setup instantly for operation.
 - **Effecient Vision:** Captures image and detects object positions only when required with minimal delay.
 - **Autonomous Control:** No human interaction needed after start.
 - **Lightweight:** Designed to run on standard laptop hardware.